feathersjs/docs/guides/basics/starting.md

 </html>
 ```

-And a `public/app.js` looking like this:
+And an `app.js` looking like this:

 ```js
 const app = feathers();